FKLC/WhatsAppToDiscord/README.md

 ### Commands
 - `start <number with country code or name>`: Starts a new conversation
 - `list`: Lists existing chats
-- `list <chat name to search>`: Finds chats starting with the provided parameter
+- `list <chat name to search>`: Finds chats starting with the provided argument
+- `addToWhitelist <channel name>`: Adds conversations to the whitelist
+- `removeFromWhitelist <channel name>`: Adds conversation from the whitelist
+- `listWhitelist`: Lists all whitelisted conversations

+---
+### Prefixing Messages Sent from Discord
+If you share your WhatsApp conversation with multiple people, this setting allows you to prefix messages with Discord usernames.
+To enable:
+1. Open `settings.json` with your choice of text editor
+1. Move to the line `"DiscordPrefix": false,`
+1. Change the `false` to `true`

 ---
 ### Setup